Future Power Grid Upgrades and Making Customers Foot the Bill

 However, that price has recently risen because of supply chain problems.
 Analysts predict the price of energy through renewable sources will eventually decrease again, further reducing our reliance on oil, gas and coal as primary energy sources.

 There are other conversations on ways to reduce energy consumption such as investing in EVs to lessen consumer reliance on gasoline.
-But that doesn’t mean there won’t be higher up-front costs when building new wind and solar installations, upgrading power lines, investing in batteries for backup power or purchasing EVs.
+But that doesn’t mean there won’t be higher up-front costs when building new wind and solar installations, upgrading power lines, investing in batteries for backup battery power or purchasing EVs.

 More and more people are searching for ways to reduce their dependence on the grid — and their personal impact on the environment.
 Driving an EV and using solar power to rely less on the grid are ways to accomplish that.